 - Detached from reality

-There are potentially harmful and long-lasting adverse effects associated with synthetic substances that include:
+Potentially harmful and long-lasting adverse effects associated with synthetic substances include

 - Rapid heart rate